bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Propose new tools and process tweaks:** Brainstorm potential solutions, including new tools or adjustments to existing processes, to address the identified gaps.
 Consider cost, ease of implementation, and expected benefits.
 - **Plan integration strategies:** Develop strategies for integrating new solutions with existing systems, ensuring minimal disruption.
 Plan for any necessary data migration, compatibility checks, and integration testing.
-- **Ensure usability:** Consider the ease of use and learning curve of proposed solutions to ensure smooth adoption.
-Usability is key to successful implementation and long-term acceptance by users.

 Tips and techniques: